Sukanya Krishnan

+Sukanya Krishnan (சுகன்யா கிருஷ்ணன்) is an American news anchor from New York City.
+She is best known for her work with WPIX from 2001 to 2003 and from 2005 to 2017.

-Family and early life
+Early life

 Born in Madras, India (now Chennai), Krishnan grew up on Staten Island and attended New Dorp High School.
-1993, she graduated from Dickinson College with a bachelor's degree in Spanish.
+In 1993, she graduated from Dickinson College with a bachelor's degree in Spanish.

+Career

 Krishnan's prior experience in the New York news market included a stint at WCBS-TV, from June 1997 to July 2001 as a general assignment reporter.
-In 1995 she was an anchor, reporter and producer of the 6 pm and 11 pm news broadcasts at ABC affiliate WUTR-TV in Utica, New York.
+In 1995, she was an anchor, reporter and producer of the 6 pm and 11 pm news broadcasts at ABC affiliate WUTR-TV in Utica, New York.
 She cut her teeth in broadcasting at Long Island's WLIG-TV in 1994.
 Prior to joining WCBS-TV, she was a morning/noon anchor and reporter for WHP-TV, Harrisburg, Pennsylvania's CBS affiliate.
 She covered various stories including TWA Flight 800, the "Million Man March" and the floods of 1996 which wreaked havoc on central Pennsylvania.
 While at WCBS-TV, Krishnan covered breaking news for CBS 2's 5, 6 and 11 p.m. newscasts.

-In addition to her Emmy Award, Krishnan has also won the Project Impact (formerly Indian American Political Awareness Committee)'s "Creating A Voice" Award, and a Distinguished Broadcast Journalist commendation from the Office of the Comptroller of the City of New York, for her work covering the immediate aftermath of the September 11 attacks.
-Her community volunteering includes being a celebrity judge for the 2005 Iron Skillet Cookoff.
-In March 2004, Krishnan played a reporter covering the mob on the "Two Tonys" episode of HBO's The Sopranos.